HiepPham1412/build-ml-pipeline-for-short-term-rental-prices/README.md

 ```

 ### Visualize the pipeline
-You can now go to W&B, go the Artifacts section, select the model export artifact then click on the
+You can now go to W&B (https://wandb.ai/hiep_pham/nyc_airbnb?workspace=user-hiep_pham), go the Artifacts section, select the model export artifact then click on the
 ``Graph view`` tab.
 You will see a representation of your pipeline.

 ### Release the pipeline